KevinApodaca/KevinApodaca/README.md

 <!--
 **KevinApodaca/KevinApodaca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working on a Flutter app for a local real-estate compnay
+- 🔭 I’m currently working on a Flutter app for a local real-estate company
 - 🌱 I’m currently learning MongoDB and NIFI
 - ⚡ Fun fact: I don't drink Coffee or eat Pizza...